Participation of Victims of Grave International Crimes in Justice Related Processes

 • The work of the Interagency Working Group to improve coordination between state authorities and non-governmental organisations.

-• The establishment of a referral mechanism based on institutional arrangements between the Coordination Centre, law enforcement agencies, ministries and departments, and other support services to take measures to protect and comply with security mechanisms, provide counselling, and other relevant assistance to witnesses and victims[547].
+• The establishment of a referral mechanism based on institutional arrangements between the Coordination Center, law enforcement agencies, ministries and departments, and other support services to take measures to protect and comply with security mechanisms, provide counselling, and other relevant assistance to witnesses and victims.[616]

 The intensification of negotiations on Ukraine's accession to the EU has raised a number of issues, including in the field of justice, which need to be reformed with effective solutions in line with European standards.
 One of these areas is the support for victims of violent crimes, as well as reforming the system of security measures for victims and witnesses in criminal proceedings[624].
 Despite the fact that EU recommendations for Ukraine do not specifically focus on the protection of victims of international crimes, it is expected that the already established infrastructure in the form of the Center will expand its activities to a wider range of people.